crafkin/simple-tools-for-research/q-js/README.md

 back to them.
 For example, if the participant states that "20% of people do X", you can ask them to confirm that they meant "1 in 5 people do X."

-[This code](odds.js) generates an embedded data field called `proportion`, converted from a number (assumed to be out of 100). `proportion` contains the "reduced" "plain-English" proportion; if the number selected is 20, `proportion` stores the string "1 in 5".
+[This code](odds.js) generates an embedded data field called `proportion`, converted from a number (assumed to be out of 100). `proportion` contains the "reduced" "plain-English" proportion; e.g., if the number selected is 20, `proportion` stores the string "1 in 5".
 Add the code to a question that elicits a percentage as a slider from 0 to 100.
-You need to change the `QIDXXX` to your question ID number.
+You need to change the `QIDXXX` in the code to your question ID number.
 The subsequent screen can encode the proportion.

 ## Embedding timers